godotengine/godot-docs/classes/class_popupmenu.rst

 - void  **add_icon_item**  **(** :ref:`Object<class_object>` texture, :ref:`String<class_string>` label, :ref:`int<class_int>` id=-1, :ref:`int<class_int>` accel=0  **)**

 Add a new item with text "label" and icon "texture".
-An id can optionally be provided, as well as an accelerator.
+An id can optionally be provided, as well as an accelerator keybinding.
 If no id is provided, one will be created from the index.

 .. _class_PopupMenu_add_item:

 - void  **add_item**  **(** :ref:`String<class_string>` label, :ref:`int<class_int>` id=-1, :ref:`int<class_int>` accel=0  **)**

 Add a new item with text "label".
-An id can optionally be provided, as well as an accelerator.
+An id can optionally be provided, as well as an accelerator keybinding.
 If no id is provided, one will be created from the index.

 .. _class_PopupMenu_add_icon_check_item:

 - void  **add_icon_check_item**  **(** :ref:`Object<class_object>` texture, :ref:`String<class_string>` label, :ref:`int<class_int>` id=-1, :ref:`int<class_int>` accel=0  **)**

-Add a new check able item with text "label" and icon "texture".
+Add a new checkable item with text "label" and icon "texture".
 An id can optionally be provided, as well as an accelerator.
 If no id is provided, one will be created from the index.
 Note that checkable items just display a checkmark, but don't have any built-in checking behavior and must be checked/unchecked manually.

 .. _class_PopupMenu_add_check_item: